Sardinia Gay Travel

 Gay Sardinia: Hotels & Where to Stay

 Sardinia is a large island and takes roughly three hours to traverse by car from the north to the south.
-This is an important first consideration when booking places to stay in Sardinia, so I’ll help you make your decision here.
+This is an important first consideration when booking places to stay.

-While planning holidays, the first concern of every traveler is where to stay in Sardinia.
+Travelers typically ask which area of Sardinia is best.
 The north or south?
-Which is better?
 Well, it really depends on how much time you have.
 I’ll explain why.

 If you have an entire week to spend, I suggest splitting your time between the north and the south.
 If you only have a few days, then I personally would spend most of the time in the south, if not your entire trip.
 Cagliari is one of the best places to stay in Sardinia (more on Cagliari below).

 Since the island’s south shore is the gay area of Sardinia, keeping your base here is more comfortable.
 You can experience Cagliari and make day trips northward as desired.

 I stayed at the glorious Local Hotel in Porto Rotundo, a great location for exploring the north of Sardinia.
 The Local Hotel was absolutely stunning in terms of design, service, and incredible countryside views.

 Their restaurant is stellar and the pool area is heavenly.
 Michael and I enjoyed every moment!
 I was very impressed with the hotel and would return in a heartbeat.